Sustainable housing

 Climate-responsive design can also be applied when retrofitting existing homes.
 For example, you can minimise the need to use air conditioning in summer by using passive features such as:

-- adding shade via wide eaves and window awnings
+- adding shade via window awnings

 Taking steps like this can also minimise energy costs and improve your comfort.